tenbits/auto-bem/readme.md

 .foo header > .title {}
 .foo ul {}
 .foo .item {}
-/* Raw CSS sample.
-LESS or SASS would look better */
+/* LESS or SASS would look better */
 ```

 The example above is not about how you should write your CSS, it only shows the idea about selector transformations.
 The output will be: